GoogleCloudPlatform/cloud-sql-python-connector/README.md

     creator=getconn,
 )
 ```
+**Note**: For more examples of using SQLAlchemy to manage connection pooling with the connector, please see [SQLAlchemy Samples](https://github.com/GoogleCloudPlatform/python-docs-samples/tree/master/cloud-sql).

 **Note for SQL Server users**: If your SQL Server instance requires SSL, you need to download the CA certificate for your instance and include `cafile={path to downloaded certificate}` and `validate_host=False`.
 This is a workaround for a [known issue](https://issuetracker.google.com/184867147).